 Each Provincial Nominee Program is special depending on the individual province needs.
 Manitoba is different in that having family or friends in the province can potentially give you the chance to apply.

-If you want to apply through Manitoba Provincial Nominee Program under the Skilled Worker Stream you must prove a strong connection to the province through one of these options:
+If you want to apply for a Canadian Residence through Manitoba Family Support PNP under the Skilled Worker Stream you must prove a strong connection to the province through one of these options:

 –Family or friends living in the province willing to support you,